 What species can you test our compound(s) on?

+We can test progenitor cells from human, mouse, rat, canine and NHP.
 If you require testing of cells from other species, please CONTACT US to discuss your needs.
 Please be aware that some of the cytokines required to support the various progenitors in CFC assays can be exquisitely species-specific, so not all species may be able to be accommodated.

 Can you perform molecular analyses on cells derived from the colonies after the CFC assay has been done?